Taxi business plan for starting your own business

 2.3 Customers of Taxi business

-Through our market survey and feasibility studies, we identified those customers that will benefit greatly from our service offerings.
+Through our market survey and feasibility studies, we identified those customers that are most likely to benefit from our services.
 The recurring customers of the taxi service business will be:

 - Schools